Terms of Reference

 CCFC’s plan for broader supporter engagement

-For the avoidance of doubt, in the event of a conflict between these Terms of Reference and the MOU, the terms of the MOU shall take precedence.
+For the avoidance of doubt, in the event of a conflict between these Terms of Reference and the MOU, the MOU shall take precedence.

 Selection, Term and Recruitment

 For each meeting, a minimum of ten working days’ notice will be given to all members.
-The FAB will provide the agenda to CCFC at least five working days prior to the meeting, with AOB no later than twenty-four hours prior.
-A jointly agreed record of discussions ratified by the FAB and CCFC, will be made available within seven working days of each meeting.
+The FAB will provide a list of questions and CCFC will form an Agenda to be agreed between the NBLR & FAB Chair at least five working days prior to the meeting.

 Code of conduct